Gifted & Talented Information:

 Timeline & Steps:

-- Please contact the Gifted & Talented Coordinator, Lindsey Quinton, for Application Portfolio* Materials and to answer any questions, as soon as Open Enrollment begins (Dec.
-1st, 2018).
+Please contact the Gifted & Talented Coordinator, Lindsey Quinton, for Application Portfolio* Materials and to answer any questions.

-- The application period is Dec.1 – Jan.
-5, 2018.
-SMCS Enrollment Application AND Early Access Application Portfolio must be received by Jan.
-5, 2018.
+The Open Enrollment application period is February 1 – April 3, 2019.
+SMCS Enrollment Application must be received by by April 3, 2019.
 Please note: If you qualify for Early Access, you will still need to participate in the general lottery to gain entrance to SMCS.
 Qualification for Early Access does not alter a student's odds of gaining entrance through the general lottery.

 *Application Portfolio: Please contact Lindsey Quinton for materials.
 Portfolio is to be compiled by the parent and needs to include: